freifunk-gluon/gluon/docs/features/dns-cache.rst

 dns-cache may be used on a node.
 The dnsmasq instance listening on port 53 on the node will be reconfigured to answer requests, use a list of upstream servers and a specific cache size if the options listed below are added to site.conf.
-Upstream servers normally are the community's gateways.
+Upstream servers are the DNS servers which are normally used by the nodes to resolve hostnames (e.g. gateways/supernodes).
 If they are set the node will cache as much DNS records as set with 'cacheentries' in RAM.
 All settings are optional, though if no dns server is set, the configuration will not be altered by gluon-core.